Tirumala Suryaprabha Vahanam

 Common questions

-Is Suryaprabha the same as Garuda Vahana?
-No. Suryaprabha is the sun chariot (Day 7 morning).
-Garuda Vahana is the eagle (Day 5 night).
-Different vahanas, different theological themes.
+Is Suryaprabha the same vahana as Garuda Vahana?
+No. Suryaprabha is the sun chariot, held on Day 7 morning.
+Garuda Vahana is the eagle vahana, held on Day 5 night.
+They carry distinct theological themes and serve different moments in the festival sequence.

-Is photography allowed?
-Yes on the mada streets.
-Not inside the temple itself.
+Is photography allowed during the procession?
+Photography is permitted on the mada streets.
+It is not permitted inside the temple itself.

 You may also like